anvilproject/anvil-portal/content/learn/accessing-data/getting-started-with-gen3.md

 <figure>
 <img src="../_images/getting-started/gen3-exporting-options.png" alt="Exporting data options"/>
-<figure-caption>Three options for exporting the data.</figure-caption>
+<figure-caption>Four options for exporting the data.</figure-caption>
 </figure>

+- **Download Manifest**: initiates a file manifest download, which contains information on the data files such as md5sum, file name, GUID and file size.
+This file manifest is needed if users want to download files in batches using the [gen3-client](/learn/reference/gtex-v8-free-egress-instructions#downloading-gtex-v8-object-files).
+- **Export to Workspace**: exports a manifest to the user’s workspace and makes the case-associated data files available in the workspace under the **/pd/data** directory.
+- **Export All to PFB**: initiates a PFB file export of selected clinical data and file GUIDs, which can be downloaded and opened with another program (e.g. Firefox) or converted to a TSV file using [PyPFB](https://github.com/uc-cdis/pypfb).
 - **Export All to Terra**: initiates a Portable Format for Bioinformatics (PFB)* file export of all clinical data and file GUIDs for the selected cohort to Terra.
 When the export is complete, users will be redirected to the Terra website, where users will be asked to select a new/existing workspace.
 From here, the user is advised to look at [Terra Documentation](https://support.terra.bio/hc/en-us/articles/360038087312-Understanding-and-using-Gen3-data-in-Terra).
-- **Export to PFB**: initiates a PFB file export of selected clinical data and file GUIDs, which can be downloaded and opened with another program (e.g. Firefox) or converted to a TSV file using [PyPFB](https://github.com/uc-cdis/pypfb).
-- **Export to Workspace**: exports a manifest to the user’s workspace and makes the case-associated data files available in the workspace under the `/pd/data` directory.

 ***Note**: The Portable Format for Bioinformatics (PFB) is an Avro-based file that bundles schema, data, ontologies/controlled vocabularies, and pointers to data files in a single, serializable format that can be sent easily across systems and has the flexibility for different data models.
 PFB export times can take up to 60 minutes, but often will complete in less than 10 minutes.